• Log in

 Integration scope separates entry-level from enterprise in my assessment.

-Brevo integrates with ~60 platforms, including Shopify, WooCommerce, WordPress, and CRMs.
+Brevo offers integrations with ~60 platforms, including Shopify, WooCommerce, WordPress, and CRMs.
 The API is straightforward and well-documented, especially for transactional email.
 It also includes SMTP server capabilities for developers who need reliable email delivery infrastructure.
 However, the marketplace is smaller compared to Mailchimp.

 Mailchimp has 300+ integrations spanning ecommerce, CRM tools, social ads like Google Ads, and analytics platforms.
 Its API supports advanced use cases but is more complex.
 The larger ecosystem benefits enterprises needing flexibility.
 Both platforms ensure compatibility with major email clients for consistent rendering.